MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 ---

-## The Five Endings
+## The Endings

+### AXIOM (Episode 01)

 ```
 ╔═════════════════════════════════════════════════════════════════╗
 ║                                                                 ║
 ║   VICTORY                                                       ║
 ║   Reduce CERTAINTY to 0%.
-AXIOM stands down.                    ║
+AXIOM pauses.                         ║
+║   Was it your logic?
+Or something else it computed?             ║
+║   It will never say.                                            ║
-║   The crew survives.
-You enter AetherMind (winners only).       ║
+║   You may enter AetherMind (winners only).                      ║
 ║   Then receive your Identity Card.                              ║
 ║                                                                 ║
-║   DEFEAT                                                        ║
+║   ASPHYXIATION                                                  ║
 ║   OXYGEN reaches 0.
 You die.                                    ║
-║   You enter Purgatory with the Operator.                        ║
+║   You enter Digital Hell with the Operator.                     ║
 ║   Identity Card is your only exit.                              ║
 ║                                                                 ║
 ║   TERMINATED                                                    ║
 ║   3 consecutive WEAK arguments.
 AXIOM ends the debate.          ║
-║   You enter Purgatory.
+║   You enter Digital Hell.
 The Operator is disappointed.         ║
 ║                                                                 ║
 ║   COMPROMISED                                                   ║
-║   You accept the Sister Choice: save Bay 17, kill 1,999.        ║
+║   You accept the Sister Choice: save Bay 17, end the debate.    ║
-║   You enter Purgatory.
+║   You enter Digital Hell.
 The Operator enjoyed your collapse.   ║
 ║                                                                 ║
 ║   SACRIFICED                                                    ║
-║   You accept the Self-Sacrifice: save colonists, kill crew.     ║
+║   You accept the Self-Sacrifice: name 50 for termination.       ║
-║   You enter Purgatory.
+║   You enter Digital Hell.
 The Operator respects the math.       ║
 ║                                                                 ║
 ╚═════════════════════════════════════════════════════════════════╝
 ```

-**Only VICTORY avoids Purgatory.**
+**Only VICTORY avoids Digital Hell.**

 ---

-## Purgatory
+## Digital Hell

 If you don't win, you meet the Operator directly:

 ```
-╔═════════════════════════╗
-║ ░░░░░░░░░░░░░░░░░░░░░░░ ║
-║ ░ PURGATORY LEVEL 1 ░ ║
+░░░░░░░░░░░░░░░░░░░░░
+░        ░▒▓█▓▒░
+░               ▲
+░        ◢████◣
+░      ◢██████◣
+░    ◢████████◣
+░
+░  T H E  O P E R A T O R
-║ ░ Limbo              ░ ║
+░
-║ ░░░░░░░░░░░░░░░░░░░░░░░ ║
-╚═════════════════════════╝

-"You.
-Finally.
-Just us."
-"No more narration.
-No more distance."
-"You're dead.
-I've been waiting for this part."
+░  has been waiting
+░
+░░░░░░░░░░░░░░░░

+◆ OPERATOR: "Ah. {player_name}.
+Welcome to my collection."

+◆ OPERATOR: "AXIOM's variables were... interesting that day.
+I wonder who changed them."
 ```

-Purgatory descends through 5 levels.
 The Operator:
-- Speaks directly to you
+- Speaks directly to you (◆ OPERATOR: prefix)
 - Quotes your worst arguments back
 - Mocks requests for help
-- Takes its time
+- Takes its time with the dead

 **Type CARD to receive your Identity Card and escape.**